ShaJiuquan/Data_processing/README.md

 # Data_processing
-the data collected from STM
+## STM Data management and vilization
+The data collected from STM,there are three type of stm data : stm image stm spec and stm grid with the format of .sxm .dat .3ds reperenetly for nanonix